“We’ll figure it out.”

 • Literacy – as fewer people read books (13) and more people ban them (14), and the rise of A.I. as a writing “tool” (15)

 It’s a lot.
 It’s exhausting.
 Fact checking the above made me feel even more hopeless than I did when I started writing this!
 And these issues are just the tip of the melting iceberg.
-Sure, we could just stay home, get that sour-dough starter working, and hope for some mindless show like Tiger King to distract us.
-Or . . . we could begin.
-Act as though our lives depend upon what we do next, because they do.
-They really, truly do.
+But wait . . .

 We must organize.
-Pick one issue.
-Put our heads together, and dare I say it – you know I’m gonna say it: Figure it out!
+Where?
+How?
+(More in the weeks to come.)
+But pick one issue.
+Let's put our heads together, and dare I say it – you know I’m gonna say it: Figure it the fuck out!

 Look, I’m a theatre maker.
 It’s not how I make my living, but it is how I live.
-I’m gonna roll up my sleeves, gather with people who are smarter and more clever than I, and explore alternative routes to success, because even though I now know that the show may not go on – I still believe it must.
+Working the problem instead of endlessly kvetching (ok, I do my share of kvetching) is how I'm wired.
+So, I’m gonna roll up my sleeves, gather with people who are smarter and more clever than I, and explore how we can regroup, resist, revise.
+Because even though I now know that the show may not go on – I still believe it must.
 We owe that to those who come after us.
 Don’t we?

 9 - UNICEF Report: The State of Vaccines | Guttmacher Institute - World's Children 2023 | UNICEF USA